lowrycode/table-tennis-league/readme-resources/sprint_log.md

     - Venue relationship logic

 ### Create Venue (MUST) – 3SP
-As a **club administrator**, I can **delete a venue (if unlinked from other clubs or history)** so that **it is permanently removed**.
+As a **club administrator**, I can **create a new venue** so that **I can assign it to my club**.

 **Acceptance Criteria**
-- "Delete Venue" button leads to a confirmation page.
+- "Create Venue" button is shown in Club Admin dashboard which leads to a separate page with a form.
-- Users can choose to delete unapproved venue info or the venue itself
-- Unapproved venue information can be deleted even if venue is shared with other clubs
-- Venue can only be deleted if not linked to other clubs (or historic data if added later).
-- A confirmation checkbox must be ticked before submitting the form
+- The form is only accessible to users with club_admin status
+- Form includes: name, street_address, address_line2 (optional), city, county, postcode, num_tables, parking_info.
+- All fields are required except address_line2.
+- Form validation errors show next to the relevant field
+- A user cannot create a venue with the same name as an existing venue
-- Upon successful deletion:
+- On successful submission:
-    - Show: “Venue has been deleted.” or "Unapproved venue info has been deleted." as appropriate
-    - Venue is removed from all dropdowns and dashboards.
-- Only authenticated admins can access this feature.
+    - A new Venue and related VenueInfo are created together in one transaction.
+    - A success message is shown: "Venue has been created and can now be assigned to a club."
+    - The user is redirected to the club admin dashboard.

 **Tasks**
-- Create route, view, and form to delete venue.
+- Implement view, form, and dashboard button.
-- Implement irreversible confirmation step.
-- Ensure deletable condition (no club/historic linkage) is enforced.
-- Update UI after deletion.
+- Add field validation.
+- Restrict access to club admins.
 - Write tests for:
+    - Permissions
-    - Deletion logic
+    - Field validation
-    - Access control
+    - Post-creation visibility
-    - Post-deletion database state

 ### Edit Venue Details (SHOULD) – 2SP
 As a **club administrator**, I can **edit venue details (if only linked to my club)** so that **the venue information remains accurate**.